-- Doors, load compartment, bonnet,

-- Passenger compartment,
+- Doors, load compartment, bonnet, - Passenger compartment,

-- Vehicle inclination, e.g. if it is raised,
+- Vehicle inclination, e.g. if it is raised, - Ignition.

-- Ignition.

-The system is activated by pressing - on the radio remote control or by touching the sensor field in the front door handle.
+The system is activated by pressing on the radio remote control or by touching the sensor field in the front door handle once more after locking.

 Changes to the vehicle interior such as the use of seat covers and open windows, could impair the function of passenger compartment monitoring.

 Activation without monitoring of passenger compartment and vehicle inclination